lucianonooijen/LARBS/README.md

 ## To-do list

 - Improve dotfile installation
-- Provide documentation on how to update dotfiles from remote repository.
 - Enable tap to click.
 - Keyboard luminosity script.
 - Add notification icons?